peterbulmer/modbus/README.md

    especially if you have multiple phases available and your heat pump may be on a different phase to your computer.

- * A suitable termination for you're adapter's RS485 interface.
+ * A suitable termination for youre adapter's RS485 interface.
 If it terminates in an RJ45 plug, that could be a network wall box and RJ45 front plate.
 If your adapter terminates in screw terminals, you may not need additional hardware.